 LTC facilities can then predict staffing needs, based on census data, and optimize their schedules for PBJ-compliant staffing levels.

 Because the PBJ reports are run after the fact, using a stand-alone tool to create PBJ submissions does not give facility management many options if they are not happy with the outcome.
 Utilizing a full-suite solution that includes scheduling, time and attendance, and PBJ reporting allows a facility to identify issues with staffing levels in advance and course correct, before the end of the PBJ reporting period.

 You can either sink or swim when it comes to PBJ audits.
 Treading water is not an option.

 We’ll continue to monitor and report on the PBJ audit saga.
 Stay tuned.

-Category: Mobile Workforce and Asset ManagementCompany profile: SmartLinx Solutions transforms workforce management with innovative, relevant solutions that drive high-performing organizations.
+Category: Mobile Workforce and Asset ManagementCompany about: SmartLinx Solutions transforms workforce management with innovative, relevant solutions that drive high-performing organizations.
 Thousands of workplaces rely on SmartLinx to manage, monitor, and optimize their people resources and costs.
 Founded in 2000, SmartLinx serves clients with a solution suite that includes applicant tracking, staff schedule optimization, time and attendance, human resources, payroll, employee self-service, business analytics, licensing and training management, ACA compl ...